Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

     </Points>
 ```

-* **Coordinates** — The _Coordinates_ element defines point coordinates for an extent by specifying the ordinate along each axis for each integer value in the extent’s range.
+* **Coordinates**.
+The _Coordinates_ element defines point coordinates for an extent by specifying the ordinate along each axis for each integer value in the extent’s range.
 It contains three _DataArray_ elements describing the ordinates along the x-y-z axes, respectively.

 ```{code-block} xml
 :force: